crhain/timestamp/README.md

 User Story: If it does, it returns both the Unix timestamp and the natural language form of that date.

 User Story: If it does not contain a date or Unix timestamp, it returns null for those properties.

-Once you've finished implementing these user stories, click the "I've completed this challenge" button and enter the URLs for both your GitHub repository and your live app running on Heroku.

-You can get feedback on your project by sharing it with your friends on Facebook.